erkinkirdan/CovertTimingChannelAttack_OPCUA/README.md

 To install the project:

 1. Clone the repository
-2. Install dependencies with `npm install`
+2. Install dependencies with `npm install node-opcua`

 ## Running